bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Update recipe for searchlight

+-- TODO Get people to play test the balance

 -- TODO Dynamic power cost for searchlight that increases exponentially per boosted turret?
 --      (Don't forget to mention this in the item description texts)

+-- So, obviously the balance of this mod is always going to be whack.
+Any meaningful amount of +Range is ridiculously powerful, no matter where we put it in the tech tree.
+-- Perhaps, in addition to costing more power the more turrets a light boots, we can create an event to trigger an attack when a biter gets spotted?
+-- Maybe have two different 'ranges' of boost?
+Such that it can boost 1 turret out to X meters, and then all the rest to X - Z meters?

+-- Maybe require players to connect their light with wire to the turrets they want it to affect?
+-- Connect it to a beacon to have the light auto-boost in a radius?
+-- Have another version that takes a beacon as an ingredient to auto-boost?

+-- TODO add a layer of animated glowing lines to boosted turrets?
+-- TODO Recipe should probably require something power related (an accumulator?) regardless of if we with the seperate-recipe using a beacon idea

+-- TODO Can we copy current animation frame when boosting?

 -- TODO Maintain a map of all searchlights instead of polling for them every tick -- (And update it w/ onEvent(building built, etc) + rebuild it on startup or use engine to save/load it)